are used by Slavic peoples.

 , meaning "lord, or host."
 Variant of the Old Polish gospodzin

 , meaning "landlord."
-It also may be a geographic surname from the village of Kospoda
+It also may be derived from the Slovak hospodár

 HRDINA Czech, Slovak